nhsy/gcp-labs/lab1/README.md

-# Lab 1
+# Lab 1 - Segregated Environment

 # Description
+The purpose of this lab is to create a segregated environment with no direct internet connectivity in the private subnet.

+The user's OAuth2 credentials are used to impersonate the automation service account and create terraform resources.

-The terraform script consists of 2 stages:
+The terraform script consists of multiple deployment stages:
-1. Bootstrap deployment
+1. Bootstrap
-1. Component deployment
+1. Stage 2

 ## Architecture
-The diagram below describes the architecture, consisting of the following:
+The diagram below describes the architecture, consisting of the following resources:
 * Bastion GCE instance
 * Proxy GCE managed instance group
 * Management GCE instance
-* Cloud DNS
-* Firewall Rules

 ![diagram](docs/lab1.png)

 # Usage
-## Booststrap
-This stage deploys the following components:
-* GCS Bucket for terraform state
-* KMS Key Ring
-* KMS Key Crypto Key

 ## Pre-requisites
 Create the file named vars/common.tfvars and populate variables accordingly.